MattInglisWhalen/MattInglisWhalen.github.io/_pages/miws_autofit_tutorial_5.md

 After clicking, we see a pop-up allowing us to create a new base function, which will be included in all subsequent compositions/products/sums when building a list of functional models to test.
 If we know that the model should be some bessel function of the first kind, implemented using the `scipy.stats.jv` function, we can declare this as a new base function.
-Unfortunately AutoFit still is unable to fit two-parameter functions, so the first argument $$nu$$ for `jv` has to be input by hand.
+Unfortunately AutoFit still is unable to fit two-parameter functions, so the first argument $$\nu$$ for `jv` has to be input by hand.

 <img src="https://mattingliswhalen.github.io/images/MIWsAutoFitTutorial/bessel_custom_func.png">